technateNG/dbust/README.md

 ```
 After some time compilation should succeed.
 Executable is in src directory.

-If you want contributing in project than you should compile tests as well.
+If you want contribute to project than you should compile tests as well.
-To do that you need this options set:
+To do that options need to be set like this:
 ```
 cmake --config debug -DDEV=ON .
 ```
-And that's all.
+Compiled tests binary should be in test directory.

 ## ![dbust logo](images/dbust2.png) Tips
-Dbust is really, really fast and have some catches.
+Dbust is really, really fast and have some gotchas.
-Executable by default have enabled 100 sockets and delay set on 100 miliseconds.
+Program defaults are 100 sockets and delay set on 100 miliseconds.
 This setup should give reasonable speed which doesn't alarm every security solution.
 But there are scenarios where
-you want uleash full power to get results quickly.
+you want uleash application full speed to get results quickly.

 I made some benchmarks which shows me that:
 * 1 HTTP socket = 4k requests/second in local network